-Hong Kong Economic Times of Hong Kong, Economic Daily of China and Economic Daily News of Taiwan jointly organized their fifth titled Economic and Financial Forum in April 2015.
+Hong Kong Economic Times, Economic Daily of China and Economic Daily News of Taiwan jointly organized their sixth titled Economic and Financial Forum in April 2016.
 The event itself has become a remarkable branding event and facilitated prominent government officials, corporate leaders and scholars to share views and enhanced communications among the regions.